Sleepywalker69/MelonBepInExChainloaderPlugin/README.md

 This project is an attempt to create a compatibility layer that allows BepInEx 6 plugins to be used in games that are being launched and modded with MelonLoader.
 This is a unique and complex challenge, as no official solution for chainloading BepInEx from MelonLoader currently exists.

+You must use the edited BepInEx config file in order for this plugin to load correctly.

 ## ⚠️ Current Status: Not Functional

 While this plugin successfully initializes the BepInEx chainloader from MelonLoader's perspective, BepInEx itself fails to start correctly due to a deep-level dependency conflict.